 Near-vertical color-infrared aerial photography (1:12,000 scale) was used to measure land to open water ratios and land change rates for the project and reference areas.
 The photography was obtained in 2000 prior to project construction and post construction in 2005.
 Closeout photography will be obtained in 2017.
 Aerial photography was checked for flight accuracy, color correctness, and clarity, and was scanned, mosaicked, and geo-rectified by USGS/NWRC personnel according to standard operating procedures (Steyer et al. 1995, revised 2000).
-The CRMS spatial viewer provided historic data for land water quantification in the project area starting in 1956.
-The years analyzed for land water quantities through the CRMS viewer were 1956, 1978, 1988, 2004, 2006, and 2008.
+The CRMS spatial viewer provided historic data for land water quantification in the project area starting in 1932.
+The years analyzed for land water quantities through the CRMS viewer were 1932-2010 at irregular intervals as data became available.
 The data provided by this tool is at a large spatial scale and is designed to show trends in land change, not exact acreages.